coolexer/clab-mcp-server/README.md

 # Containerlab MCP Server

-This is a quick and dirty MCP (Model Control Protocol) trial for interacting with containerlab using Claude.
+This is a quick and dirty MCP (Model Context Protocol) trial for interacting with containerlab using Claude.
 This integration allows Claude to create, manage, and interact with network labs through the containerlab API server.

 ## Requirements